cloudmesh-community/fa18-523-71/project-report/report.md

 * Data Science Virtual machine on Azure
 	* The Microsoft Data science virtual machine is windows Azure Virtual machine.
 VM has preinstalled tools for data analytics and machine learning.
 You can create your own VM [@www-microsoftazure-vm].
 	* The entire data is being loaded in azure cloud and can be accessed from the cloud directly [@ www-microsoftazure-freeaccount].
 	* *Jupyter Notebook* Azure notebook on azure cloud services supports Jupyter Notebook that allows you to interact in many ways.
-It supports python 2 and 3. [ @www-microsoftazure-jupyternootbook]
+It supports python 2 and 3 [ @www-microsoftazure-jupyternootbook].
-	* XGBoost, Preinstalled machine learning tool on VM for fast and accurate boosted tree implementation [@www-microsoftazure-vm]
+	* XGBoost, Preinstalled machine learning tool on VM for fast and accurate boosted tree implementation [@www-microsoftazure-vm].

 ## Exploratory Data Analysis